 Incidentally, Grisport has an agreement with Vibram and now produces some of its own range of Grisport boots that consist of Vibram sole units!

 The Anatom walking boots incorporate an underfoot protection which prevents stones and hard surfaces from bruising the foot.
-For more information click here and scroll to the bottom of the page.

 2. Ankle Support

 Without the right ankle support, walking on rough terrain can have an adverse impact upon the human body!
 If you are only used to walking on tarmac or perhaps grassed pathways, and then you suddenly venture on to rough terrain, your ankles may initially be too weak to respond to the quick moving, rigid movements required, when walking over rough ground.